The Project and Clip Display tabs

 As explained in lesson 8, the difference between these two tabs is simple: the first tab lets you export your entire current project (scenes and clips) whereas the second tab only exports the current clip.

-*The second section deals with the export file formats: TVPaint Animation allows you to export your projects in a wide variety of formats: AVI, GIF, JPG, MOV, MP4, PNG, PSD, BMP, TGA, TIFF…
+*The second section deals with the export file formats: TVPaint Animation allows you to export your projects in a wide variety of formats: AVI, GIF, JPG, MOV, MP4, PNG, PSD, PDF, BMP, TGA, TIFF…

 When the export file format imposes the choice and setting of a video and audio codec, click on the Config button to display the corresponding settings panel.
 The codecs present in the popup menus and their configuration options are those installed in your operating system.